by Doug Hudgeon

 The Cost Management Tip

-Building a cost conscious culture in your organisation is the most important tip I’ll deliver in this series of posts.
-If you can create a cost conscious culture in your organisation then you’re pretty much done and dusted.
+Building Cost-Conscious Culture management in your organization is the most important tip I’ll deliver in this series of posts.
+If you can create a cost-conscious culture in your organization then you’re pretty much done and dusted.
 Nothing else you do will cut costs more.

-The cost-conscious companies achieved and maintained their low-cost base by reducing demand and ensuring they identified the simplest solution.
+The cost-conscious culture in companies achieved and maintained their low-cost base by reducing demand and ensuring they identified the simplest solution.
 If they didn’t need to buy a particular product or service, they wouldn’t buy it.
 If they did need to buy something, they would buy the lowest cost product or service that met their minimum requirements.
-The outstanding question, of course, is how do I create a cost conscious culture in my organisation?
+The outstanding question, of course, is how do I create a cost-conscious culture in my organisation?

 In the remaining tips in this series, I will give my views on achieving this and improving the operating efficiency of your organisation.
 Related web sources In the tips, I will link to an article that supports the tip.